GuiShucheng/learngit/readme.txt

 Git is a distributed version control system.
-Git is easy to learn!
+Git is free software distibuted under the GPL.